-“Carlos Queiroz turned on him.
-It became fractious in the dug-out.”
+Alex Ferguson: Queiroz turned on Van Nistelrooy.
+It became fractious in the dug-out.

 The incident which effectively ended Van Nistelrooy’s Man United career occurred in February 2006.
 The Dutchman launched a verbal assault against Ferguson during the League Cup final in Cardiff, a match the club won 4-0 against Wigan Athletic.